There’s a new buzzword on the minds of sales managers across the country: sales enablement.

 - Abandoned cart emails

 Most people check their emails on a daily basis.
-There are several elements to a great email marketing strategy, and we won’t dive into them here, but emails are personal and you can personalize them in a number of ways.
+There are several elements to a great email and demand generation marketing strategy, and we won’t dive into them here, but emails are personal and you can personalize them in a number of ways.

 Bringing it all together